 Basis of Preparation: The financial statements have been prepared in accordance with the historical cost convention except for certain financial instruments that are measured at fair value as required under relevant Ind AS.
-The financial statements are presented in ' and all values are rounded to the nearest lakh except otherwise stated.
+The financial statements are presented in ₹ and all values are rounded to the nearest lakh upto two decimal points except otherwise stated.